-Children can be victims of, and be adversely affected by, domestic abuse in the context of their home life where they may see, hear, or experience the effects of abuse at home between family members and expartners.
+Children can be victims of, and be adversely affected by, domestic abuse in the context of their home life where domestic abuse occurs between family members, including where those being abusive do not live with the child and where the child may see, hear or experience the effects of abuse and are related to either victim or perpetrator of the abuse, or either the victim or perpetrator of the abuse has parental responsibility for that child.
 Exposure to domestic abuse can have a detrimental and long-term impact on their health, wellbeing, development, and ability to learn.
 [Young people can also experience domestic abuse within their own intimate relationships.
 This form of abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
+However, as with any child under 18, where there are concerns about safety or welfare, child protection procedures should be followed and both young victims and young perpetrators will be offered support.

-When identifying children who are or may be affected by domestic abuse/violence, we take account of the Domestic Abuse advice provided by Cumbria SCP.
+When identifying children who are or may be affected by domestic abuse, we take account of the Domestic Abuse advice provided by Cumbria SCP.

 Our school is part of Operation Encompass.
-This is a police and education early intervention safeguarding partnership which supports children and young people who experience domestic abuse.
+This is a Police and education early intervention safeguarding partnership which supports children and young people who experience domestic abuse.
 Operation Encompass means that the police will share information about domestic abuse incidents with our school PRIOR to the start of the next school day when they have been called to a domestic incident.
 Once a Key Adult (DSL) has attended at an Operation Encompass briefing they will cascade the principles of Operation Encompass to any deputy DSL's.